-The Big Coffee pot, also known as the “Salem Pot” or “Mickey Pot,” stands at seven feet, three inches tall and holds a whopping 740 gallons of Joe.
+The big pot of coffee stands at seven feet, three inches tall and holds a whopping 740 gallons of Joe.
 That’s said to be 11,840 cups of coffee!
 (Or maybe you just need one giant cup!)
 That’s enough caffeine to keep even me going to see all the tourist attractions near Winston Salem NC!

 The tin vessel is nicknamed the Mickey Pot after its creators, Julius and Sam Mickey, tinsmith brothers who constructed the attraction in 1858 to advertise their business on South Main Street.

-Site: Big Coffee Pot AKA Mickey Pot aka Salem Pot
+Big Coffee Pot AKA Mickey Pot aka Salem Pot

 Cost: Free to see.